YatharthDixit/ai-resume-backend/README.md

 2.  **`WORKER` Process (`npm run worker`):** A background job processor.
     * Polls the `processes` collection in MongoDB for `pending` jobs.
-    * Leases a job, downloads the PDF from S3, and parses the text.
+    * Leases a job, downloads the PDF from S3, and parses the text using the `ParserService`.
     * Performs the "chunk-and-merge" generation by calling the `LLMService` (Gemini).
     * Saves the final `final_json` to a `Resume` document.
     * Updates the job status to `completed` or `failed`.